immersive-web/webxr-ar-module/explainer.md

     // commands to reduce latency.
 The promise it returns resolves when the
     // frame has been submitted and the next frame is ready to be drawn, which
     // allows it to function as a requestAnimationFrame analog that runs at the
+    // appropriate framerate for the output device (whether that's a VRDisplay
-    // framerate of the VRDevice instead of the main monitor. vrCanvasLayer.commit().then(OnDrawFrame);
+    // or the main monitor).
+    vrCanvasLayer.commit().then(OnDrawFrame);
   } else {
     // No session available, so render a default mono view.